 It’s important for Alfred to create a cohesive brand across its physical locations and online store.
 Having bold fonts, a limited color palette, and a collection of illustrations to pull from means it can switch up the design in each location without losing its sense of brand.

 Key takeaway: Have several brand assets you can use to create a cohesive design across your online store and physical locations (if you have them).
 You can pick and choose which elements to include while maintaining a recognizable brand.

-Pipcorn was the brainchild of a brother-sister duo who discovered heirloom corn during a house move.
+Pipcorn was the brainchild of a family of founders who discovered heirloom corn during a house move.
 They went on to reinvent their favorite childhood snacks with a delicious taste and plenty of natural ingredients.

 The Pipcorn website has an organic feel to it, with neutral colors that match its packaging.
 2D illustrations bring the product to life in a series of animations, giving the heirloom snack a personality that consumers can connect with.

 One of Pipcorn’s biggest selling points is its natural ingredients that turn a tasty snack into a health-minded one.
 The brand’s organic undertones reflect the company’s health focus, instantly connecting with shoppers when they land on the site.

 Key takeaway: Ensure your branding reflects your values and biggest selling points.
 Just like Pipcorn uses natural colors to highlight its commitment to using natural products, consider how you can present your product’s unique selling proposition through colors and imagery.

 🍿 Learn more: Pipcorn’s popping success relies on relationship-building